-1. This annex is effective from 1 July 2013.
-Each year the Automobile Association Trust (AA) produces illustrative guides of motoring costs.These set out the elements of costs involved in running a car for a typical car owner using his or her vehicle for normal "domestic" purposes e.g.travel to and from work, shopping trips and holidays.
-The NHS Staff Council has used this as the source of its estimates of the costs of business mileage.

-2. Table 17 shows the costs at the time the rates in Table 7 in Section 17 were last set.

-3. The AA guides provide different illustrative costs for private car use based on a range of different annual mileages and cars in different price ranges.In order to obtain the figures in Table 17 the NHS Staff Council has taken the figures in the guides for cars in the middle price range and an assumed annual combined private and business mileage of 10,000 miles,on which all the cost items in Table 17 are based.

-4. The rates of reimbursement implemented on 1 July 2014 will be those resulting from the review which will be done following the publication of the new AA guides in April/May 2014.
-Those rates will apply to all journeys undertaken from 1 July 2014.

-5. In line with the AA guides the annual values for "standing charges" in Table 17 are shown as whole numbers.
-This means that the value in row six for "total annual cost of standing charges," which is calculated on unrounded numbers, is not the sum of the values in rows one to five in Table 17.

-6. In line with the AA guides the values in the costs per mile of "running costs" in rows seven to ten in Table 17 and the "total of running costs" in row 11 are calculated to two decimal places.
-(See the notes on rounding in row 12).

-7. The average price of fuel in row 7 in Table 17 is a calculation of the combined average price of petrol and diesel which is in line with the method used by the AA to take account of fluctuations in fuel prices.
+- 1. This annex is effective from 1 July 2013.
+Each year the Automobile Association Trust (AA) produces illustrative guides of motoring costs.
+These set out the elements of costs involved in running a car for a typical car owner using his or her vehicle for normal "domestic" purposes e.g. travel to and from work, shopping trips and holidays.
+The NHS Staff Council has used this as the source of its estimates of the costs of business mileage. - 2.
+Table 17 shows the costs at the time the rates in Table 7 in Section 17 were last set. - 3.
+The AA guides provide different illustrative costs for private car use based on a range of different annual mileages and cars in different price ranges.
+In order to obtain the figures in Table 17 the NHS Staff Council has taken the figures in the guides for cars in the middle price range and an assumed annual combined private and business mileage of 10,000 miles, on which all the cost items in Table 17 are based. - 4.
+The rates of reimbursement implemented on 1 January 2023 will be those resulting from the review of the 12-month average price of fuel that took place in October 2022, in line with Section 17.14 and paragraph 14 of this Annex.
+These rates apply to all journeys undertaken from 1 January 2023. - 5.
+In line with the AA guides the annual values for "standing charges" in Table 17 are shown as whole numbers.
+This means that the value in row six for "total annual cost of standing charges," which is calculated on unrounded numbers, is not the sum of the values in rows one to five in Table 17. - 6.
+In line with the AA guides the values in the costs per mile of "running costs" in rows seven to ten in Table 17 and the "total of running costs" in row 11 are calculated to two decimal places.
+(See the notes on rounding in row 12). - 7.
+The average price of fuel in row 7 in Table 17 is a calculation of the combined average price of petrol and diesel which is in line with the method used by the AA to take account of fluctuations in fuel prices.

-Table 17 Amended motoring costs as at 1 April 2014
+Table 17 Amended motoring costs as at 1 January 2023

-Rows Items of cost Annual cost (£) Cost per mile (pence) Standing charges
+Rows Items of cost Annual cost (£) Cost per mile (pence)

+Standing charges

 Row 1 Road tax 180

 Row 2 Insurance 496

 Row 3 Cost of capital at 50% 196

 Row 4 Depreciation (based on 10,000 miles per year) 2,615

 Row 5 Breakdown cover 50

 Row 6 Total annual cost of standing charges 3,537 35.37

 Running costs

-Row 7 Fuel 13.87
+Row 7 Fuel 17.12

 Row 8 Tyres 2.00

 Row 9 Service labour costs 2.19

 Row 10 Replacement parts 2.39

-Row 11 Total of running costs 20.45
+Row 11 Total of running costs 23.70

-Row 12 Total of standing charges and running costs up to 3,500 miles per year 55.81 (56 pence rounded; i.e. to obtain the whole pence values in Table 8 in Section 17, 0.5 pence and above is rounded up.
-Lower figures are rounded down)
+Row 12 Total of standing charges and running costs up to 3,500 miles per year 59.07 (59 pence rounded; i.e. to obtain the whole pence values in Table 8 in Section 17, 0.5 pence and above is rounded up.
+Lower

-Row 13 After 3,500 miles per year 20.45 (20 pence rounded; see note above).
+figures are rounded down) Row 13 After 3,500 miles per year 23.70 (24 pence rounded; see note above).